lequietriot/RuneScape-MIDI-Player-Suite/README.md

 - Loop Mode button to easily loop your songs.
 If the MIDI has metadata messages named "loopStart" & "loopEnd", it will loop from those positions.
 - The program now supports pausing, and stopping instead of just playing.
 - Rendering a MIDI file to Waveform Audio was carried on from the previous versions into this new revamp.
-- A refined custom HQ soundfont based on the Old School RuneScape soundbanks is included.
+- A refined custom HQ SoundFont based on the Old School RuneScape soundbanks is included.
 - The program can actually remember what soundfont you chose by writing the path to a text file and reading it on startup.
 - A time slider along with some hints and tooltips!
 You can now see where your position is in the song playback.
 - The ability to utilize the tools menu and save the loaded MIDI as an attempt to fix it.